By Susan Heitler — Written on May 15, 2021

 The negative muck you give each other is totally unhelpful.

-Negative comments to each other only taint a positive relationship.
+Negative comments to each other taint a positive relationship.
 So, no more criticism, complaints, blame, accusations, anger, sarcasm, digs or snide remarks.
-No more raised voices or anger escalations either.
+No more raised voices or angry escalations either.
 Stay in the calm zone.

-Exit an argument early and often if either of you starts to get heated.
-Calm down so that when you re-engage, you only talk calmly and cooperatively.
+Exit an argument early and often if either of you starts to get heated so when you re-engage you only talk calmly and cooperatively.

-But do you want to survive, or do you want to thrive?
-If thriving is your goal, aim for a ratio of a million to one.
-That means do not sling mud.
+Do you want to survive, or do you want to thrive?
+If thriving is your goal, aim for a ratio of a million to one and that means do not sling mud.

 4. Express your concerns constructively and make decisions cooperatively.

-A simple way to stay constructive in sensitive conversations is to pick from the following trio of potential sentence starters:
+A simple way to stay constructive in sensitive conversations is to use one of the following sentence starters:

 "I feel..."